 Designed with a clean and elegant layout, this template has elements of style and functionality.
 It’s perfect for candidates who want to showcase their artistic flair and attention to detail.

-This template lives up to its name by delivering a strong, memorable design that emphasizes your key accomplishments.
+This template delivers a strong, memorable design.
 Its organized layout works for both entry-level and experienced professionals, whether you prefer concise details or more in-depth descriptions.

-For even more options, take a look at our collection of 15+ ATS-Friendly Resume Templates.
+For even more options, take a look at 35+ Free & Professional Resume Templates.

 How to Create a Resume on MS Word